Leon Redbone

 Leon Redbone (born Dickran Gobalian; August 26, 1949 – May 30, 2019) was a singer-songwriter and musician specializing in jazz, blues, and Tin Pan Alley classics.
-Recognized by his hat (often a Panama hat), dark sunglasses, and black tie, Redbone was born in Cyprus of Armenian ancestry and first appeared on stage in Toronto, Canada, in the early 1970s.
+Recognized by his hat (often a Panama), dark sunglasses, and black tie, he was born in Cyprus of Armenian ancestry and first appeared on stage in Toronto, Canada, in the early 1970s.
 He also appeared on film and television in acting and voice-over roles.

-In concert Redbone often employed comedy and demonstrated his skill in guitar playing.
-Recurrent gags involved the influence of alcohol and claiming to have written works originating well before he was born – Redbone favored material from the Tin Pan Alley era, circa 1890 to 1910.
-He sang the theme to the 1980s television series Mr. Belvedere and released eighteen albums.
+In concert, Redbone often employed comedy and demonstrated his guitar-playing skill.
+His recurrent gags involved the influence of alcohol and claims he had written works originating well before he was born.
+He favored music of the Tin Pan Alley era, circa 1890–1910.
+He sang the theme to the 1980s television series Mr. Belvedere, and released 18 albums.

 Early life

 Redbone was elusive about his origins, and he never explained the origin of his stage name.
-According to a Toronto Star report in the 1980s, he was once known as Dickran Gobalian, came to Canada in the mid-1960s, and changed his name via the Ontario Change of Name Act.
-Biographical research published in 2019 corroborated his birth name, and stated that his family was of Armenian origin.
-His parents lived in Jerusalem, but left in 1948 for Nicosia, Cyprus, where Redbone was born.
+According to a Toronto Star report in the 1980s, he came to Canada in the mid-1960s and changed his name via the Ontario Change of Name Act.
+Biographical research published in 2019 corroborated his birth name and confirmed that his family was of Armenian origin.
+His parents lived in Jerusalem, but they fled in 1948 for Nicosia, Cyprus, where Redbone was born.
 By 1961, the family had moved to London, England, and by 1965 to Toronto.